riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 			- Chapters 2, 6-8 - Topology
 		- [[Shifrin_Multivariable_Mathematics]] - a 2 semester course that covers linear algebra and (proper) multivariable calc
 	- ### Classical mechanics, bit of statistical and chaos
-		- sadly no really good references imo/ Morin, Goldstein etc all okayish background-color:: purple
+		- sadly no "really good" references can be used now/ Morin, Goldstein etc all okayish background-color:: purple
 			- try doing (Newtonian mechanics)
 				- rigid bodies